What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 I) Drug-induced gingivitis

-Certain medications cause the overgrowth of gum tissue known as gingival hyperplasia.
-The common drugs which do this are immunosuppressants, some calcium channels blockers like Verapamil or Nifedipine, and anticonvulsants.
+Certain medications cause an overgrowth of gum tissue known as gingival hyperplasia.
+The common drugs that do this are immunosuppressants, some calcium channel blockers like Verapamil or Nifedipine, and anticonvulsants.

 What are these drugs?